ziggsio/Ziggs-1/README.md

 ### What is Ziggs?

-- Ziggs is a messaging platform, Exists to facilitate the communication of people.
+- Ziggs is a messaging platform, Exists to facilitate people communication.
 - Ziggs doesn't store any type of data and doesn't require your email address, name, or even your IP address.
 - Ziggs uses peer-to-peer technology to operate with no central authority.
 - You can share data securely across hundreds of devices in the world with one click.